moriol42/aes-rs/README.md

 # aes-rs

-An AES implementation written in rust.
+A work in progress AES-128 implementation written in rust.

 **Warning: Do NOT use this code in production, it may contain security flaws[^1].**